 Creating Locations

-You can create a location record for each of your company's locations.
-Then you can track employees and transactions by location.
+You can create a location record for each of your company's locations, then track employees and transactions by location.

 Note:

 To create more than 100 locations, you should use the Advanced Item Location Configuration feature.
-The Advanced Item Location Configuration feature provides more flexibility and better system performance.
-To create more than 1000 locations, you are required to use the Advanced Item Location Configuration feature and can create an unlimited number of location records.
+The Advanced Item Location Configuration feature provides more flexibility and better performance.
+To create more than 1000 locations, you must use the Advanced Item Location Configuration feature and you can create an unlimited number of location records.

 Read more about the Advanced Item Location Configuration feature.